 The current members of our audit committee are Messrs.
-Braginsky, Chryssis and Cleary each of whom we believe satisfies the independence requirements of NASDAQ and the Securities and Exchange Commission (the "SEC").
+Cleary, Goddard, Noble and Stone each of whom we believe satisfies the independence requirements of NASDAQ and the Securities and Exchange Commission (the "SEC").
 Mr. Cleary chairs this committee.
-We believe Mr. Cleary is qualified as an audit committee financial expert under the regulations of the SEC and has the accounting and related financial management expertise required by NASDAQ.
+We believe each member of the audit committee is qualified as an audit committee financial expert under the regulations of the SEC and has the accounting and related financial management expertise required by NASDAQ.
 Our audit committee assists our Board of Directors in its oversight of:

-- the integrity of our financial statements; - · our independent registered public accounting firm's qualifications and independence; and - · the performance of our independent auditors.
+- the integrity of our financial statements; - our independent registered public accounting firm's qualifications and independence; and - the performance of our independent auditors.